 There is no exact two-tailed because the exact (Poisson) distribution is not symmetric, so there is no reason to us $|X - \mu_0|$ as a test statistic.
-On could also there are many possible two-tailed exact tests and no reason to prefer any one of them.
+One could also say there are many possible two-tailed exact tests and no reason to prefer any one of them.

-5.6 Fuzzy Test
+6.6 Fuzzy Test